smolikja-team/smolikja.team/memory-bank/project-summary.md

 ### Key Features Implemented

-- ✅ Scroll snap functionality (y mandatory)
+- ✅ Responsive scroll snap functionality (desktop only)
 - ✅ No navigation bar/menu (as requested)
 - ✅ Responsive design for all screen sizes
 - ✅ Beautiful gradient backgrounds for each section